The Anarchist Cookbook: Foreword

 The Anarchist Cookbook begins with a Foreword section, detailing the author's intentions for the text.
 At the time of writing, Powell believed that the United States was slowly declining towards communism, thus he found it necessary to write a book that guided people on revolution against this transition.
-He championed the idea of "bringing America back to where she was two hundred years ago", believing his revolutionary ideals to be reactionary, rather than proactive.
+He championed the idea of "bringing America back to where she was two hundred years ago", believing his revolutionary ideals to be reactive, rather than proactive.
 Powell begins with his vision for the book in how it is intended to educate and galvanize the public to make tangible change in their home countries.
 Powell states that fringe political organizations, such The Minutemen and The Weathermen, are not the intended audience, rather it is written for "the silent majority".
-Powell envisioned the United States people rebelling against what he deemed to be oppressive capitalistic ideals, and to a lesser extent, against fascist and communist movements.
+Powell envisioned the people of the United States rebelling against what he deemed to be oppressive capitalistic ideals, and to a lesser extent, against fascist and communist movements.